19hours/sg-statutes/Acts/Ngee Ann Polytechnic Act.md

 (b) the establishment of a scheme or schemes for the payment of gratuities, provident fund or other superannuation benefits to such employees or classes of employees of the Polytechnic as the Council may determine, on their death or retirement from the service of the Polytechnic or on their otherwise leaving the service of the Polytechnic;

-(c) the regulation of the proceedings of the Council;
+(c) the regulation of the proceedings of the Council, to the extent not inconsistent with the Public Sector (Governance) Act 2018;

+[Act 5 of 2018 wef 01/04/2018]

 (d) the regulation of the keeping and presentation of accounts and the audit of accounts;